djroxx2000/Admin-Panel-FrontEnd/README.md

-# client
+# EVIT Admin Page

-## This was written for EVI Technologies but can be used as a template with minimal changes required.
+### This was written for EVI Technologies but can be used as a template with minimal changes required.

 ## Project setup
 ```